llZektorll/Template_Hub/README.md

 <a href="https://github.com/kmaasrud">kmaasrud</a>, for the project image desinged "Inspiration" and the project front page "README.md".

-<a href="https://github.com/obsidian-community">Obsidian Community</a>, for the awesome example made with the Obsidian Hub.
+<a href="https://github.com/obsidian-community">Obsidian Community Team</a>, for the awesome example made with the Obsidian Hub.

 </details>